 Context: [Background and situation].

-Objective: [What I want to obtain].
+Objective: [What I want to achieve].

 Tone: [Emotion: professional, casual, persuasive...].